lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Encode message_3 as a sequence of CBOR encoded data items as specified in {{asym-msg3-form}}.

 Pass the connection identifiers (C_I, C_R) and the application algorithms in the selected cipher suite to the application.
-The application can now derive application keys using the EDHOC-Exporter interface.
+The application can now derive application keys using the EDHOC-Exporter interface, see {{exporter}}.

 After sending message_3, the Initiator is assured that no other party than the Responder can compute the key PRK_4x3m (implicit key authentication).
 The Initiator can securely derive application keys and send protected application data.
 However, the Initiator does not know that the Responder has actually computed the key PRK_4x3m and therefore the Initiator SHOULD NOT permanently store the keying material PRK_4x3m and TH_4, or derived application keys, until the Initiator is assured that the Responder has actually computed the key PRK_4x3m (explicit key confirmation).
 This is similar to waiting for acknowledgement (ACK) in a transport protocol.
 Explicit key confirmation is e.g., assured when the Initiator has verified an OSCORE message or message_4 from the Responder.